Gooseneck (fixture): Applications

 Goosenecks are used as fixtures when quick, freely positionable alignment is required.

 As components of lamps, their high flexibility is used to adjust the lighting to individual needs.
 Power for the lamp is supplied through the inside of the gooseneck.
 The same applies to illuminated magnifiers, where the magnifying glass is held in addition to the lamp.

 Goosenecks are also used in fiber-optics.
 In microscope illumination, glass fibres are bundled inside the gooseneck to guide the light from a cold light source directly to the area to be examined.
 Additional stands or mounts are not required due to the rigid shape of the gooseneck.

 In automobiles, gooseneck constructions are used to hold navigation systems or mobile phones.
 In the 1970s, car audio equipment manufacturer Blaupunkt produced a series of car radios with a control unit on a gooseneck; in the models Berlin, Sylt and BEQ-S (Equalizer).

 In some cases, the flexible arms are also useful when carrying out work in inaccessible places.
 Magnets or grippers at the end of the gooseneck can be used to "fish out" small parts from inaccessible places, a mirror or lighting allows views into hidden corners.
 A gooseneck on a stick lighter allows convenient lighting in hard-to-reach positions.

 When used as a coolant hose on machine tools, a hose is drawn through the inside of the gooseneck.
 A jet of liquid can then be metered with pinpoint accuracy.
 Today, however, liquid or air for cooling and rinsing is usually passed through a chain of plastic fittings (articulated hose) that are fitted together like a ball joint and which, with suitable holding force, maintain their bend in a clamping manner.

 Flex arms

 Flex arms are a type of goosenecks that usually use an assembly of ball-and-socket joints to make a holder of arbitrary lengths.

+Cultural references

+In The Brave Little Toaster, Lampy is based off of this design of lamp, thus making him ideal as a desk lamp for a college dorm.